evyatar9/Writeups/HackTheBox/CrossFitTwo/README.md

 ...
 ```

-Which is chat platform based on WebSocket.
+Which is a chat platform based on WebSocket.

-We can return to David's user HTML page with javascript that communicate with this WebSocket chat as client, when message received we will send the content to our web server.
+We can return to David's user HTML page with javascript that communicates with this WebSocket chat as a client, when the message is received we will send the content to our web server.

 So to do that, first we need to return the following HTML page from [password-reset.php](scripts/password-reset.php) ([socket.io download](https://www.cdnpkg.com/socket.io/file/socket.io.min.js/)):
 ```javascript